ethanwillis/slate/source/includes/_protocols_doc.md

 ### Description, type id 1

-Description of step, can contain html tags inside like images/media or link to zip.
+Description of the step, can contain html tags.

 > Example Object